 I am so excited to share this Uh-Maz-Ing DIY project with you today!
-This is my absolute most favorite thing that I have ever made (patting myself on the back!).
+This is my absolute most favorite thing that I have ever made (patting myself on the back!), and if you’re wondering how to make signs then you’ll love it too!
 I am even more in love with these DIY Farmhouse Wood Signs than my DIY Fabric Tassel Garland and my DIY Mudroom Wall, which is saying a lot because I LOVE those projects, too.
-But this duo of handmade wood signs is the end all be all of DIY farmhouse decor.
+But this duo of DIY wood signs is the end all be all of DIY farmhouse decor.
 And the best thing about this project… it was super easy and super cheap!
-We made both of these signs in one day for under $20.
-Read on for the step-by-step tutorial to craft your own easy DIY Farmhouse Wood Signs.
+We made both of these DIY wood signs in one day for under $20.
+Read on for the step-by-step tutorial to craft your own easy DIY Farmhouse Signs.

 *This post may contain affiliate links, which means I may earn a small commission from these links at no additional cost to you.
 Read my full disclosure here.

 Step 1: Gather your supplies for your Farmhouse Signs

 To complete this project, you only need a few inexpensive supplies:

 Black sharpie (or colored sharpie of your choice)

 Printer and printer paper